Current surveys and projects

 The National Mammal Atlas Project

 The Mammal Review project aims to estimate the population size of each terrestrial mammal in the UK, along with information on trends and conservation status.
 The project will report to Natural England, Natural Resources Wales and Scottish Natural Heritage, is being produced in collaboration with the Biological Records Centre and will incorporate records from 1995 to 2016.
-The project will be published in early 2018.

 The Mammal Society has completed a number of mammal surveys and research over the years: